Chaoticka/crackerjacks/Checkers,-explained.md

 TL;DR is that this is a general checker using the shotgun approach, but each shotgun pellet is a sniper rifle shot.

+# QuadGrams

+Quadgrams are 4 letters together which are seen commonly.
+An example is `exam`.

+This checker goes through every 4 letters in the text and if the 4 letters match one of the quadgrams, it increments a counter.

+If a certain percentage of all quadgrams are matched in the text, then we return true.

+This checker is more general than a hyper-specific dictionary checker.

 # The Human Checker
 The best checker is a human.